Why Does My Dog Sleep So Close to Me? 4 Reasons & Vet-Approved Tips

 2. Reward Your Dog for Sleeping Elsewhere

-If you have a large dog that smothers you or a dog allergy, you may want to encourage your dog to sleep elsewhere.
+If you have a large dog that smothers you or you have a dog allergy, you may want to encourage your dog to sleep elsewhere.
 If that’s the case, you need to create a designated place for your dog to sleep in and reward them for sleeping there.
 Crate training is a very useful tool for this goal.

 You may also buy a comfortable dog bed and place it close enough to you so that your dog feels connected to you without outright lying on top of you.
 It may take some time, but rewarding your dog every time they sleep in their bed will train them to associate the bed with rewards and positive encouragement.